merivale/victor/README.md

     -> "We attack at dawn."
 ```

-As noted, however, it also shows up in claims concerning predetermination; for instance:
+Uncoloured conservative `PREORDAINED` messages are also possible, however, and in this case "predetermination" is the more appropriate term.
+For instance:

 ```elm
 PREORDAINED "tomorrow" ( Other, ( Be, [ Other "Tuesday" ] ) )